k21971/EvilHack/doc/evilhack-changelog.md

 - Blessed restore ability only restores a few levels
 - Change some monster clerical spells to be cast at range
 - Fix: corrections to last commit (monster clerical spells at range)
+- Wand of probing or a stethoscope used on oneself will show elemental vulnerabilities